Aoife573/SimLine/README.md

 2. **Continuum Fitting and Normalization:** Fit the line-free regions of the continuum around the absorption lines, and normalize the spectrum.

-3. **PSF Kernel Creation:** Create a custom kernel that incorporates the spectral response of the instrument used (Point Spread Function or PSF).
+3. **LSF Kernel Creation:** Create a custom kernel that incorporates the spectral response of the instrument used (Line Spread Function).

 4. **Simulate Absorption Lines:** Simulate absorption lines using information from a line list database such as NIST, MOLAT, or LAMBDA.

 5. **Bayesian MCMC Fitting:** Fit the simulated absorption lines to the observed lines in the normalized HST spectrum using a Bayesian Markov Chain Monte Carlo (MCMC) approach.

-The repository includes the HST data files and PSF files necessary for running the example.
+The repository includes the HST data files and lSF files necessary for running the example.
 The code works well on a single core when fitting only a few transitions.
 If fitting multiple bands or numerous transitions, a more robust function for simulating absorption lines will be added to the repository in the near future.